komidore64/maprys.net/content/pages/ergodox.md

 It certainly was for me when I started typing on my ErgoDox.
 Maybe it even sounds bad, but don't worry!
 It gets much much better after two weeks.
-I never timed my typing before switching to the ErgoDox, so I can't confirm whether I type faster or slower than on qwerty but I have to say that I prefer the ErgoDox.
+I never timed my typing before switching to the ErgoDox, so I can't confirm whether I type faster or slower than on standard qwerty but I have to say that I prefer the ErgoDox.
-It's noted that I do feel like I can type just as quickly on the ErgoDox.
+I do feel like I can type just as quickly.
 My wrist pain has dissapeared because the ErgoDox let's me type with my arms, wrists, and hands in more natural resting positions.

 ## Conclusion